hmrc/common-transit-convention-traders-testing-guide/source/documentation/index.md

        "createdDateTime":"2022-03-03T15:58:28.485+0000"
     }

+## Message size considerations

+Performance tests indicate that messages up to 4.9MB in size are likely to be delivered successfully and receive the expected asynchronous responses from NCTS.
+However, if you are expecting an IE016 message in response, depending on the number of errors encountered within a message, it might take up to 5 minutes for the message to arrive.

+**Note**: For large messages, consider making use of the [push-pull notifications API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/push-pull-notifications-api/1.0) to be sent automatic notifications from NCTS in near real time.
+(See [How to test for push pull notifications](#how-to-test-for-push-pull-notifications).)

 ##Submit your results

 Once you are satisfied with your tests and are confident that your software is fully compatible with our API: